yikang4570/DLC_FILTER_PIPELINE/README.md

 </p>

 Rodent gait analysis can be a painful bottleneck for labs in terms of data acquisition and analysis.
-This project was born out necessity to further automate this analysis and enhance the flexibility of the input data.
+This project was born out of necessity to further automate gait analysis and enhance the flexibility of the input data.
 With the Rodent DeepLabCut pipeline, the user simply needs to use a single Jupyter notebook with 2 code blocks.

 The first code block prompts the user to click an avi file for automated pose estimation and step isolation.
 That's it!